Unshrinking

-Unshrinking: How to Face Fatphobia is a 2024 book by Kate Manne.
+Unshrinking: How to Face Fatphobia is a 2024 book by philosopher Kate Manne.
 It was designated a finalist for the 2024 National Book Award for Nonfiction.

 Contents

 The book combines scientific, medical, and sociological research on the phenomenon of fatphobia within society with Manne's own experiences tackling both fatphobia and misogyny during her childhood and adulthood, as well as during her rise to fame as a philosopher which heightened her fear of public perception.
 Additionally, it criticizes the position of fatphobia from numerous angles ranging from scientific consensus to philosophical arguments.
 While Manne has thought about and contended with such discrimination for most of her life, Manne stated that becoming a mother ultimately motivated her to quit dieting practices, confront eating disorders, and write her book.

 Discussing the book on NPR, Manne said that she uses the word "fat" as a means of reclamation in order to shift the word's definition to mere description rather than an insult or pejorative: "I see the word 'fat' as describing one way of having a body that is part of natural, normal, and in fact, valuable human variation.
 And so I use it much like terms like 'short' and 'tall' and, for that matter, 'thin,' as a merely neutral description."